Why Support a Gasoline Phaseout?

 · Addresses transportation emissions, the biggest source of carbon emissions, at 36% of the US carbon footprint, 41% for California (with light-duty vehicles making up 70% of the total), and 47% for Washington State.

-· Helps ensure California meets its goal of reducing carbon emissions by 40% from 1990 levels by 2030, and reaching carbon neutrality by 2045.
+· Helps ensure California meets its goal of carbon neutrality by 2045.

 · Reduces the environmental destruction (including spills, explosions, habitat disruption, and land, air and water contamination) connected with oil exploration, drilling, extraction, transportation, refining, use and waste product disposal.